The Top 10 Best Abdominal Exercises Part 2

 Pause for half a second and return your legs to just short of the starting position, but don’t let them free fall and dangle straight down as it takes all the resistance away from the abs.
 Instead, you should maintain a tight midsection throughout the movement always keep a slight bend in the knees.

 One key to keeping this move safe and effective is to avoid swinging the legs or using momentum to raise the legs or knees.
-You should also keep the knees slightly bent help you focus more on the abdominals and less on the hip flexors.
+You should also keep the knees slightly bent to help you focus more on the abdominals and less on the hip flexors.

-A huge mistake most people make, is to use the hip flexors to swing the legs up and down.
+A huge mistake most people make is to use the hip flexors to swing the legs up and down.
 This is counterproductive and can lead to muscular imbalance, overtrained hip flexors, and ultimately injury.

 3. Ab Wheel / Roll Outs

 Whether you do them standing or from your knees, the ab wheel will rock you.
-This is definitely one of my core ab exercises.
+This is one of my core ab exercises.
 Do 100 of these a day with varying angles and positions, and watch your abs bust out washboard-style.

 By now I can do full reps with my arms straight out from my knees.
-Back in college I could do reps from my feet, but never to full extension.
+Back in college, I could do reps from my feet, but never to full extension.
 Work within your abilities, but always attempt to push yourself as you get stronger.

 To set up: Most likely you will be doing this exercise from your knees.
 It helps to have some padding under your knees or you will get bruised.
 Either an aerobics pad, a rubber mat, a thick rug, or a thrice-folded towel should suffice.

-Get up on your knees and hold the ab wheel in front of you with elbows extended just short of lock out.
+Get up on your knees and hold the ab wheel in front of you with elbows extended just short of lockout.
 Your body will be slightly bent over the ab wheel from the start of the exercise.

 Kneeling ab wheel done properly: